destroyerdust/DestroyerBot/PERMISSIONS_GUIDE.md

 ### Multiple Roles

-- Running `/setcommandrole` multiple times for the same command adds more roles
+- Running `/permission set` multiple times for the same command adds more roles
 - Example: Running it twice with different roles creates an OR condition
 - Members need **ANY** of the configured roles, not all